Certificate of deposit: What is a CD and is it right for you?

-What is a CD and how does it work?
+What is a CD, and how does it work?

-A certificate of deposit (CD) is a promissory note that’s issued by a bank or credit union.
+A certificate of deposit (CD) is a promissory note issued by a bank or credit union.
 It comes with a future maturity date and a fixed interest rate.
 When you invest in a CD, you, as the investor, agree to loan your money to the issuing institution for a specific period of time and a predetermined rate of return.

 CDs are issued for different terms.
 Long-term CDs typically offer a higher rate of return compared to short-term CDs.
 Why?
-Because your restricted access to the funds is for a longer timeframe and the longer you’re required to hold your investment, the higher level of risk and uncertainty you assume.
+Because your restricted access to the funds is for a longer timeframe, and the longer you’re required to hold your investment, the higher level of risk and uncertainty you assume.

 How risky are CDs?